Chinese Almond Butter Cookies combine the best of two worlds. Two classic cookies that are softly crunchy and they will have you licking your lips.

 - Add sugars and beat until light and fluffy.
 About 5 minutes.

-- Add the nondairy milk, vanilla, and substitute egg.
+- Add the nondairy milk, vanilla, and egg substitute.
 Mix until combined.

-- Add flour, baking powder and salt and mix just until blended.
+- Add flour, baking powder, and salt and mix just until blended.
+Do not overwork.

-Scoop dough into 1 1/2 tbsp mounds and put on a baking sheet about 2" apart.
+- Scoop dough into 1 1/2 tablespoon mounds and put on a baking sheet about 2" apart.

 - Cool on a wire rack.